-Dense meadows were strongly associated with increased soil moisture, although there was considerable variation among sampling dates (Figure 5).
+Dense meadows were strongly associated with increased soil moisture, although there was considerable variation among sampling dates (Figure 8).
 Winter 2015-16 was a dry winter, evident in the lower peak early in the summer, and the more rapid depletion of soil moisture by July.
 Presentation of statistical results, think about what’s going on in other veg types.

-Other potential analyses relating to soil moisture?
+A random forest model was fit to the data with an accuracy of ?????.
+This model showed that current vegetation type is the most important predictor of a site’s soil moisture (Figure 1).
+Fire history alone (independent from any associated changes in vegetation cover) was not a strong predictor.